 A civil harassment restraining order can be sought by any person who feels that the court must intervene to stop certain conduct by another party.
 These types of restraining orders are often brought by neighbors who believe that one of the people living near them must be restrained from certain type of conduct.
 This could be due to playing music too loud, parking vehicles on their property, trespassing on their property, using foul language toward them on an ongoing basis, etc. These are just a few examples of when a person could seek a civil harassment restraining order.

-In order to obtain the proper type of restraining order for your specific situation, it is best to obtain the legal advice and counsel of an Orange County restraining order lawyer.
-At Wallin & Klarich, our Orange County restraining order lawyer will ensure that all necessary documentation is filed appropriately with the court and that the best possible evidence is presented before the judge to obtain a valid and effective restraining order.
-We have offices in Los Angeles, San Bernardino, Riverside, Ventura, Victorville and Orange County.
-We will be there when you call.
+In order to obtain the proper type of restraining order for your specific situation, it is best to obtain the legal advice and counsel of an experienced law firm At Wallin & Klarich, our attorneys will ensure that all necessary documentation is filed appropriately with the court and that the best possible evidence is presented before the judge to obtain a valid and effective restraining order.

 With offices located in Los Angeles, Sherman Oaks, Torrance, Orange County, San Diego, Riverside, San Bernardino, Ventura, West Covina and Victorville, there is an experienced Wallin & Klarich criminal defense attorney available to help you no matter where you work or live.